 Digital Humanities is an intrinsically interdisciplinary field: we therefore will consider candidates with any academic undergraduate degree.
 You might have a grounding in History, Archaeology, Literature, Linguistics, Art History, Economics, Computer Science, etc. The degree itself involves working with a range of materials from Cambridge Libraries, Museums and Collections and other disciplines.
 Whatever your background, we are looking forward to hearing from you.

-You must have a good 2:1 Honours Degree.
+You must have a good 2:1 Honours Degree – an average mark of 67 or more for your undergraduate degree

 General entry requirements for the University of Cambridge: